Digital Preservation at Harvard Library

 The core teaching and research missions of Harvard University are increasingly dependent upon digital content.
 Digital materials are inherently fragile and dependent for their long-range viability on technologies that change continuously.
 One of the key challenges of the twenty-first century is how to preserve the usefulness of this digital content for future generations of scholars.

-In response to these challenges, Harvard Library established a digital preservation program in June 2008.
-The program builds on years of digital preservation projects and initiatives conducted at Harvard University.
+In response to these challenges, Harvard Library developed the Digital Repository Service (DRS) in 1999.
+In 2008, a more formal digital preservation program was established, building on years of digital preservation projects and initiatives conducted at Harvard University.